GSA/notifications-admin/README.md

 available at http://localhost:6012; remember to make sure that the Notify.gov API is running as well!

+## Git Hooks

+We're using [`pre-commit`](https://pre-commit.com/) to manage hooks in order to automate common tasks or easily-missed cleanup.
+It's installed as part of `make bootstrap` and is limited to this project's virtualenv.

+To run the hooks in advance of a `git` operation, use `poetry run pre-commit run`.
+For running across the whole codebase (useful after adding a new hook), use `poetry run pre-commit run --all-files`.

+The configuration is stored in `.pre-commit-config.yaml`.
+In that config, there are links to the repos from which the hooks are pulled, so hop through there if ou want a detailed description of what each one is doing.

+We do not maintain any hooks in this repository.

 ## Python Dependency Management

 We're using [`Poetry`](https://python-poetry.org/) for managing our Python